 Taking the Assessment

-Set aside roughly 90 minutes of dedicated time for your first assessment and be prepared to take ALEKS seriously.
+Set aside roughly 90 minutes of dedicated time for your first assessment.
+All students get three (3) hours to complete the initial assessment and any additional assessments you may need to take.

-You may only use a pen or pencil, paper, and the resources provided by ALEKS.
+You may only use pencil/pen, blank paper, and the resources provided by ALEKS.
 ALEKS will provide an on-screen calculator if you need one to complete a particular problem.
 Otherwise, you may not use a calculator.
 You may not receive assistance from friends, family, other websites, textbooks, or any other resource not provided by ALEKS.
-Using outside resources may lead to improper placement and ultimately frustration and possible course failure.

 After the Assessment